Solar Power Buy-Back Rates

 Solar power buy-back rates are the price per unit at which energy retailers pay for excess/exported solar power from homes or businesses.

 The buy-back price ranges between 7¢ to 17¢ per kWh for exported solar power.
+Up to 40¢ is offered for exported stored battery capacity.
 View the New Zealand solar buy-back price list below.

 solar power buy back range - between 7 and 17 cents